syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Grouping.md

 GroupDropArea can be accessed as a grid, events like [PrepareViewStyleInfo](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControlBase~PrepareViewStyleInfo_EV.html) can be used.
 Using this event, you can change the Font, Text, TextColor and other customizations in GroupDropArea.
 {% tabs %}
 {% highlight c# %}
-foreach (Control ctl in this.gridGroupingControl1.GroupDropPanel.Controls) {
+foreach (Control ctrl in this.gridGroupingControl1.GroupDropPanel.Controls) {
-    GridGroupDropArea groupDropArea = ctl as GridGroupDropArea;
+    GridGroupDropArea groupDropArea = ctrl as GridGroupDropArea;
     switch (groupDropArea.Model.Table.TableDescriptor.Name)
     {
         case "Customers":